 - Seal up entry points: After the bat has left your home, it is important to seal up the entry points to prevent future bat infestations.
 Use caulk or wire mesh to seal any gaps or cracks in your walls, roof, or attic.

 Remember, it is important to handle bats with care and avoid direct contact with them.
-If you are not comfortable removing bats from your house on your own, consider contacting a professional wildlife removal service to safely and humanely remove the bats from your home.
+If you are not comfortable removing bats from your house on your own, consider contacting a professional wildlife removal service to safely and humanely remove the bats from your home (if you found a bird in your garage, read this article) (if you found a bird in your garage, read this article).

 Addressing common misconceptions about bats